The truth about circumcision schools

-Parent24 finds out why kids choose ritual circumcision despite knowing the risks.
+Parent24 asks a reader why kids choose ritual circumcision despite knowing the risks.

 By Scott Dunlop

 Recent reports on the current circumcision season have confirmed at least 20 deaths as a result of botched circumcisions performed on boys between the ages of 15 and 25.
 While this are tragic, especially since as many as 80 deaths occur annually, there are reasons that boys are willing to attend circumcision schools.
 Parent24 spoke to Siyabulela, who has been through such a school- he shares some insights into this rite of passage.

 The tradition dates way back.
 It's a passage into manhood.
 Boys are taught how to be men and leaders at home and communities.
 The elders obviously preferred to have this done with the boys hidden from society for a couple of weeks.

 2. Why do practitioners ignore the call to perform symbolic circumcisions, leaving the actual procedure to medical professionals in sterile environments?

 There is a stigma attached to having the process done in the hospital.
 Hospitals are "western facilities" and are seen as being opposed to tradition.
 This is after all a traditional practice- one that can occur successfully using traditional healing (as I can testify).

 3. Are parents really involved in the process of giving consent to initiators, or do they hand their kids over without knowing the details?